adobe/aepsdk-react-native/packages/assurance/README.md

 ## Prerequisites

-The Adobe Experience Platform Identity for Edge Network extension has the following peer dependency, which must be installed prior to installing the identity extension:
+The Adobe Experience Platform Assurance extension has the following peer dependency, which must be installed prior to installing the identity extension:
 - [Core](../core/README.md)

 ## Installation

-You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
-Before installing the Assurance extension it is recommended to begin by installing the [Core extension](../core/README.md).

-### Install npm package

-> Requires `@adobe/react-native-aepcore` to be installed.
+See [Requirements and Installation](https://github.com/adobe/aepsdk-react-native#requirements) instructions on the main page

-Install the `@adobe/react-native-aepassurance` alpha package:
+Install the `@adobe/react-native-aepassurance` package:

 ```bash
 cd MyReactApp
 npm install @adobe/react-native-aepassurance
 ```

-For iOS development, after installing the plugins from npm, download the pod dependencies by running the following command:
-`cd ios && pod install && cd ..`
-To update native dependencies to latest available versions, run the following command:
-`cd ios && pod update && cd ..`

 ### Link